Bring Back...: Bring Back... The A-Team

-Justin attempts to re-unite the cast of his favourite show as a child, The A-Team.
+Justin attempts to reunite the cast of his favourite show as a child, The A-Team.
 He has to secure interviews and appearances with the stars of the show who have not spoken to each other for some time.
-Justin met with the below people to discuss the show and asked them to attend a reunion.
+Justin met with the people below to discuss the show and asked them to attend a reunion.
 All but Mr. T made it to the meeting, which took place at the Friars Club of Beverly Hills.